 - Obey crossing guards.

 - Anticipate the worst.
 Always be aware of the chance that a small child may run in front of you.
 By slowing down and preparing to brake, you may avoid an accident.

 - Be extremely careful in areas with parked vehicles on the side of the road.
 Kids who are waiting to cross may be difficult to see behind parked large vehicles.

 - Avoid backing up.
 Try to avoid reversing your vehicle in areas where there are children.
 It's more difficult to see small children.

-Fall brings an array of potentially dangerous activities on and near roads that drivers need to be aware of.
+Fall brings an array of potentially dangerous activities on and near roads of which drivers need to be aware.